Capta1nCool/an-calendar/README.md

 - [x] Week numbers
 - [x] Year view
 - [x] Click on week note to get a week note
-- [ ] Hover to see the calendar weekly view
+- [ ] Hover to see the calendar task view